European Union Chamber of Commerce in China

 Author: Compiled by Business & Human Rights Resource Centre

-- Related companies: ABB AT&T Carrefour DuPont Ericsson General Electric Google (part of Alphabet) Intel Maersk (part of A.P.
-Moller - Maersk) Microsoft Nike Nokia Procter & Gamble PSA Peugeot-Citroën Sara Lee Shell Tesco Total UPS Walmart Walt Disney
+- Related companies: ABB AT&T Carrefour DuPont Ericsson General Electric (GE) Google (part of Alphabet) Intel Maersk (part of A.P.
+Moller - Maersk) Microsoft Nike Nokia Procter & Gamble PSA Peugeot-Citroën Royal Dutch Shell (Shell) Sara Lee Tesco Total UPS Walmart Walt Disney

 Author: Global Labor Strategies